bsteens/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The tidy data created is the result of merging the training and test sets.
 The mean and standard deviation were then extracted for each measurement variable.
+Descriptive actvity names are used to name each activity in the data set.
+Descriptive variable names are used to label the data set.
+An independent tidy data set with the average of each variable for each activity and each subject is created.

 This code book summarizes the resulting data fields in `tidy.txt`.